 - In Colors, you can edit the grid and row color.

-In the image below the metrics # Incidents, # Problems, and # Solved Tickets are all added to Metrics, and the attribute Ticket Group is added to Columns.
+In the image below the metrics # Incidents, # Problems, and # Solved Tickets are all added as metrics, and the attribute Ticket Group is added as a column.
 The different colors on the radar chart represent the different values of Ticket Group, as shown in the legend.

-- Axis and legend customization options will be the same as in bubble charts.
+- Axis and legend customization options are the same as for bubble charts.